 Within the city limits is the gracious Algonquin Country Club, a social and recreational organization attracting members from many parts of the county who enjoy golfing on its newly designed course, or the tennis and swimming.
 Along Berry Road in neighboring Kirkwood is Westborough Country Club, which also offers golfing, fitness, swimming, and social opportunities.

 While Glendale is largely free from big box stores and strip malls, it is easy walking distance to downtown Kirkwood, which has many restaurants, shops, and an outstanding Farmers Market.
 Be sure to stop in to Tropical Moose, for the best shaved ice snow cones around.
+In fall of 2022, Honey Bee’s Biscuits + Good Eats expanded their foodtruck operation to include a restaurant and it is swarming with Glendale and Kirkwood residents on weekend mornings.
 There are some businesses along Manchester at the northern boundary of Glendale, including Kangaroo Kids, a one-stop shop for all things maternity, baby, and nursing.
 New moms love the supportive playgroups, classes, and resale shop.

 In 2016, residents approved a bond issue to construct a new Municipal Center to house City Hall, Police HQ, and the Fire Station.
-In 2017, the department began the transformation along Sappington Road, which will provide a hub for city services.
+In 2017, the department began the transformation along Sappington Road, which now provides a hub for city services.

 ANNUAL Glendale Firehouse Run